noahehall/multicloud/opensource/apache/tinkerpop.md

 ### server

 - Allows hosting of graphs remotely via an HTTP/Web Sockets connection.
+  - gremlin console -> gremlin server -> some graph db
+    - console & server must be configured to use the same version of various classes
+      - both contain yaml files to set this up
 - among other things, Provides a method for non-JVM languages which may not have a Gremlin Traversal Machine (e.g. Python, Javascript, Go, etc.) to communicate with the TinkerPop stack on the JVM.
 - main configuration files located in conf/gremlin-server
   - gremlin-server.yaml